NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

 What to do?

+Yes you guessed correctly.

-Yes, we will see if we can detect open ports by timing the responses ;)
+We will check if we can detect open ports by measuring the response times ;)

-### About Timing things with JavaScript
+### About Timing things in JavaScript

 One problem is that `performance.now()` has reduced accuracy: [Hacker news article](https://news.ycombinator.com/item?id=16103270) about `performance.now()` accuracy.